uds-bootcamp/docs/README.md

 ## Questions and Reporting

-For any questions regarding these documents or to report a violation of the Code of Conduct, please contact the **Program Administrator** through the designated private channels (e.g., a direct message on Slack/Discord).
+For any questions regarding these documents or to report a violation of the Code of Conduct, please contact the **Program Administrator** through the designated private channels (e.g., a direct message on Discord).